 May the force be with you!

-To find photo competitions, visit the http://www.workshopx.org/eng/calendar or simply search Google for some.
+To find photo competitions, visit the https://www.workshopx.org/eng/calendar for exhibitoon and photo competitions contests, or directories like the Photo Contest GURU and PhotoCompete for an overview.
+Or simply search Google for some.

 The winner of the I-SHOT-IT.COM Wildlife Competition 2013.
 By Bence Mate, Hungary.